-Computational modeling is a powerful tool for the precise investigation of the hypothesized mechanisms of word learning: we can carefully study whether a computational model that is based on a suggested theory or learning mechanism (and is tested on naturalistic data) shows a pattern of behaviour similar to those observed in children.
+Computational modeling is a powerful tool for the precise investigation of the hypothesized mechanisms of word learning; we can carefully study whether a computational model that is based on a suggested theory or learning mechanism (and is tested on naturalistic data) shows a pattern of behavior similar to those observed in children.
 Many computational models of word learning have been developed to simulate and account for the observed patterns, such as fast mapping and the vocabulary spurt.
-Most of the existing models, however, use simplified input data that significantly deviates from the naturalistic input children receive from their environment.
-Some use data that does not have the properties explained above - noise, alignment ambiguity, and referential uncertainty (e.g., Li et al., 2004; Regier, 2005), whereas others test their models on artificially-generated or on very limited input (e.g., Siskind, 1996; Horst et al., 2006).
-In addition, not all proposed models incorporate cognitively plausible learning mechanisms (e.g., Yu, 2005; Frank et al., 2007).
-Section 1.2 provides more detailed descriptions of the existing computational models, identifying some of their limitations, and explaining how our proposed model attempts to address these shortcommings.
+Most of the existing models, however, use simplified input data that significantly deviate from the naturalistic input children receive from their environment.
+Some use data that do not have the properties explained above-noise, alignment ambiguity, and referential uncertainty (e.g., Li, Farkas, & MacWhinney, 2004; Regier, 2005), whereas others test their models on artificially generated or on very limited input (e.g., Horst, McMurray, & Samuelson, 2006; Siskind, 1996).
+In addition, not all proposed models incorporate cognitively plausible learning mechanisms (e.g., Frank, Goodman, & Tenenbaum, 2007; Yu, 2005).
+Section 1.2 provides more detailed descriptions of existing computational models, identifying some of their limitations, and explaining how our proposed model attempts to address these shortcomings.

-1.1 Psycholinguistic Theories of Child Lexical Development
+1.1.
+Psycholinguistic theories of child lexical development

-Learning the meaning of a word involves associating a certain mental representation, or concept, with a word form.
-Some psychologists consider word learning, especially at early stages, to be based on simple associative mechanisms (Smith, 2000): a child hears a word, e.g. dog, while chasing a dog.
+An important aspect of learning the meaning of a word involves associating a certain mental representation, or concept, with a word form.
+Some psychologists consider word learning, especially at early stages, to be based on simple associative mechanisms (Smith, 2000): A child hears a word, for example dog, while chasing a dog.
 The child associates the word dog with the concept of a "dog" after repeatedly being exposed to similar situations.
 However, not all natural word learning situations are as simple as the one depicted above.
 As noted by Carey (1978), children learn most of their vocabulary from hearing words used in noisy and ambiguous contexts.1 In such cases, there are infinitely many possible mappings between words and concepts.
 Some researchers thus suggest that children use a variety of attention mechanisms to narrow down parts of the scene described by an utterance, and to focus on the referred objects (referential learning).
-For example, Carpenter et al. (1998) and Bloom (2000) argue that children use their (innate or acquired) social skills to infer the referent of a word as intended by a speaker.
-Similarly, Smith et al. (2007) propose the use of embodied cognition in focusing on the intended portion of a scene described by an utterance.
+For example, Carpenter, Nagell, Tomasello, Butterworth, and Moore (1998) and Bloom (2000) argue that children use their (innate or acquired) social skills to infer the referent of a word as intended by a speaker.
+Similarly Smith, Yu, and Pereira (2007) propose the use of embodied cognition in focusing on the intended portion of a scene described by an utterance.

-Most of the above mechanisms only apply to cases where a direct and deliberate dialogue is taking place between a child and her caretaker, and do not explain learning from the vast amount of noisy and ambiguous input that children receive from their environment (see Hoff and Naigles, 2002).
+Most of the above mechanisms only apply to cases where a direct and deliberate dialogue is taking place between a child and her caretaker, and do not explain learning from the vast amount of noisy and ambiguous input that children receive from their environment (see Hoff & Naigles, 2002).
 A powerful and plausible mechanism for dealing with noise and referential uncertainty is cross-situational learning.
-It has been suggested that children learn the correct mappings between words and their meanings from the huge number of possibilities by observing the regularities across different situations in which a word is used (Quine, 1960; Pinker, 1989; Gleitman, 1990).
-The crosssituational learning mechanism suggests that the meaning of a word is consistent across different occurrences of it, and can be learned by detecting the set of meaning elements that are common across all usages of the word.
+It has been suggested that children learn the correct mappings between words and their meanings from the huge number of possibilities by observing the regularities across different situations in which a word is used (Gleitman, 1990; Pinker, 1989; Quine, 1960).
+The cross-situational learning mechanism suggests that the meaning of a word is consistent across different occurrences of it, and can be learned by detecting the set of meaning elements that are common across all usages of the word.